You've probably seen it: a dog and their person moving together like twin stars.

 It's a sport.
 It's also something else.

 Canine freestyle is a competitive dog sport with titles, judges, and real technical depth.
-But the reason people stay — the reason I built a whole business around it — is that it changes the way you see your dog.
+But the reason people stay — the reason I built a whole business around it — is simpler than that.

-You stop asking them to comply.
-You start asking them to collaborate.
+When you dance with your dog, you stop asking your dog to comply, and you start asking them to collaborate.
 The choreography is almost beside the point.
-What you're really building is a new kind of attention between you.
+What you're really building is a new kind of attention between you, one that allows your dog to participate in your shared relationship as an equal partner.

 Who It's For